codeViser/codeviser.github.io/projects.md

 <!-- <br><br/> -->
 - Continued from [low-latency role](/work/#dev), 2018-2020
 - Periodic trade statistic and market sentiment characterization of instruments using NEWS feed, facilitating insightful long-term strategies
-- Top of book estimate & trade prediction with early book adjustment for specific instruments based on recent trade-history and book-activity of correlated symbols, enabling strategic order placement for US equities during rush trade hours
+- Top of book estimate & trade prediction with early book adjustment for specific instruments based on recent trade-history and book-activity of correlated symbols, enabling strategic order placement for US equities during rush trade hours; +11% on equity order-fill ratio
 - Inhouse trade book level construction, gauging correlation between book levels, during communication failure with exchanges
-- Lossy book (modeled as a matrix) compression and reconstruction for low-cost and fast transport between colocation and strategy boxes worldwide
+- Lossy book (modeled as a matrix) compression and reconstruction for low-cost and fast transport between colocation and strategy boxes worldwide; faster by 200 ns
 - Regrouping instruments on volatility based on initial incoming trades from basis instruments
 - Live strategy monitoring and performance evaluation on deviation from historical sim metrics
 - Managing a team of 3 in MD analysis